JimmyWhitaker/pach_clearml/README.md

 # Pachyderm -> ClearML
 Pachyderm logging to ClearML.
 ClearML is a great visualization and reporting framework for machine learning models, but one of the difficulties is keeping up with changing datasets.
-By using Pachyderm as our execution platform, we can version our executions, code,data, and models while still tracking everything in ClearML.
+By using Pachyderm as our execution platform, we can version our executions, code, data, and models while still tracking everything in ClearML.

 <p align="center">
   <img width="700" src="images/diagram.jpg">
 </p>

+This is a simple integration example where we use ClearML for monitoring our jobs and experiments, while using Pachyderm to manage our data and automatically run pipelines when our code or data changes.

 ## TLDR; How it works